 21. Win at least three Moth StorySLAMs.

-I won a Moth StorySLAM in March at Oberon in Boston.
-It was my first win in 2020 and my 48th Moth StorySLAM victory in all.
+I won another virtual Moth StorySLAM in Boston.
+It was my third win in 2020, my second virtual win, and my 51st Moth StorySLAM victory in all.

 22. Win a Moth GrandSLAM.